Lageos/pyrocket/README.md

 pyrocket
 ========

-Small Amateur 1D Rocket Simulation
+Small Amateur 1D Rocket Simulation Script

 # What is Implemented